prozilla-os/ProzillaOS/docs/README.md

 > [!NOTE]
 > After this deployment process, GitHub Pages will run its own build step to finalize the deployment, as seen in the `Actions` tab on GitHub.
 This usually takes less than a minute and once it's done, your deployment will be live.

+### Other scripts

+- `npm run fetch`

+	Fetch the repository tree using GitHub's API and store it as a JSON file that will be used to populate the virtual drive.
+More information can be found on the [virtual drive](./features/virtual-drive/README.md) page.

 ### Configuration

 See [docs/configuration](configuration/README.md) for more information.